52-47/CSCI381-DataModeling-Group3/FinalProject/Individual Models/Chuan Chen/MongoDB/MongoDB.md

     - refer to erwin model to write sql command to generate JSON based on current data.
     - after generating JSON prettify and paste into model.
 3. Presentations
+    MongoDB: model demonstrating the porting your SQL Server model to MongoDB.
+        a.
+Using correlated subqueries to create JSON that can be loaded into Compass.
+        b.
+Adding 2 or 3 Erwin report
+            - Views
+            - Tables
+            - Domains